-Testicles usually descend from the inside of the abdomen into the scrotum before a baby boy is born.
-If a testicle has not moved down when a male is born there is a greater risk that he will develop testicular cancer later on.
-The increased risk applies to both testicles, and is not lowered if surgery is performed to move it down.
+- Cryptorchidism (undescended testicle) - if a testicle has not moved down when a male is born, there is a greater risk that he will develop testicular cancer later on.

-Males born with abnormalities of the penis, kidneys or testicles have a higher risk.
+- Congenital abnormalities - males born with abnormalities of the penis, kidneys, or testicles.

-If a male has had testicular cancer he is more likely to develop it in the other testicle, compared to a man who has never had testicular cancer.
+- Having had testicular cancer - if a male has had testicular cancer he is more likely to develop it in the other testicle, compared with a man who has never had testicular cancer.

-A male who has a close relative - sibling or father - with testicular cancer is more likely to develop it himself compared to other men.
+- Family history - a male who has a close relative with testicular cancer is more likely to develop it himself compared with other men.

-Testicular cancer is more common among Caucasian males, compared to men of African or Asian descent.
-Highest rates are found in Scandinavia, Germany and New Zealand.
+- Ancestry - testicular cancer is more common among Caucasian males, compared with men of African or Asian descent.
+Highest rates are found in Scandinavia, Germany, and New Zealand.